-The most common type of lung cancer is non-small cell lung cancer (NSCLC).
-Around 10% to 15% of people with NSCLC will have a specific kind of cancer known as epidermal growth factor receptor positive (EGFR M+) in which there are specific changes to the cancer cells in the genes controlling tumour growth.
-In this review we looked at new treatments that can target EGFR M+ NSCLC to find out how well they work.
+Lung cancer is the most common cancer in the world.
+It has often spread by the time it is diagnosed.
+Therefore, surgery is usually not possible and drug treatment, typically chemotherapy, is needed.
+The commonest type of lung cancer is non-small cell lung cancer (NSCLC).
+Around 10% to 15% of people with NSCLC will have a specific kind of cancer known as epidermal growth factor receptor positive (EGFR M+), in which there are changes in the cancer cells to the genes controlling tumour growth.
+In this review, we looked at new treatments that can target EGFR M+ NSCLC to find out how well they work.

-Parallel randomised controlled trials comparing EGFR-targeted agents (alone or in combination with cytotoxic agents or BSC) with cytotoxic chemotherapy (single or doublet) or BSC in chemotherapy-naive patients with locally advanced or metastatic (stage IIIB or IV) EGFR M+ NSCLC unsuitable for treatment with curative intent.
+Parallel-group randomised controlled trials comparing EGFR-targeted agents (alone or in combination with cytotoxic agents or BSC) with cytotoxic chemotherapy (single or doublet) or BSC in chemotherapy-naive patients with locally advanced or metastatic (stage IIIB or IV) EGFR M+ NSCLC unsuitable for treatment with curative intent.

 Two review authors independently identified articles, extracted data, and carried out the 'Risk of bias' assessment.
 We conducted meta-analyses using a fixed-effect model unless there was substantial heterogeneity, in which case we also performed a random-effects analysis as a sensitivity analysis.